UModeler/UModeler.github.io/_sources/addtools.txt

 Bridge Tool
 ===================

-Makes space surrounded by the selected elements in following cases.
-Thge
+Fills space surrounded by the selected elements in following cases.
+The steps are as follows.

  1. More than three vertices are selected.
  2. Two unconnected edges are selected.